 Ryan and Jen co-founded the Giving Kitchen in 2013.
 The Giving Kitchen provides financial support to members of Atlanta’s restaurant industry who face unexpected hardship.
 Ryan lost his battle in January of 2014, but his legacy lives on at Staplehouse and the Giving Kitchen.
 Staplehouse opened in September of 2015, and every bit of the restaurant’s profits after taxes go to The Giving Kitchen.

-At Bicycle Tours of Atlanta, we could not be more honored to be partnering with Staplehouse on our cultural arts events.
+At Bicycle Tours of Atlanta, we could not be more honored to be partnering with Staplehouse on our street art events.
 To learn more, go to staplehouse.com and thegivingkitchen.org.

 The arts scene in Atlanta has grown exponentially over the course of the last decade, and Bicycle Tours of Atlanta has a special and unique opportunity to showcase both local and global artists in a way that no one else can.